stdg11/BourneGrammarLinuxBuild/README.md

 ## Boot to command line without X

-To boot to the command line run the below command.
+To boot to the command line run the below command.(Only ubuntu-desktop)

 `systemctl set-default multi-user.target`